Parassharmaa/machine-vision-challenge/README.md

 #### Abstract

-Solution to this process is a two phase process i.e finding the object and then calculating the dimensions of side view and top view of the object.
+Solution to this process is a two-phase process i.e finding the object and then calculating the dimensions of the side view and top view of the object.

 To detect and localize the object 2 methods can be used

-1. Edge Dectection
+1. Edge Detection
 2. Object Localization using Deep Learning.

 My solution includes both the methods.
-Edge dectection was helpful in detecting rectangular object but performed poorly sometimes.
-Second method uses yolo-v3 model to detect baggages, backpacks and analyse the bounding box.
+Edge detection was helpful in detecting rectangular object but performed poorly sometimes.
+The second method uses the Yolo-v3 model to detect baggage, backpacks and analyze the bounding box.

-To find the dimension, first a camera is set at particular distance and calibrated using reference image.
+To find the dimension, first, a camera is set at a particular distance and calibrated using the reference image.
 It is used to get pixel per metric (ppm).
-For every view field camera need to be calibrated.
+For every view, the camera needs to be calibrated.

 [View Code and Results](https://github.com/Parassharmaa/machine-vision-challenge/tree/master/baggage-fitness-index)